 Tips for naturally air drying your Bare Bouquet

-Every day we include flowers in your bouquet will dry out nicely so that you can have a little piece of your bouquet for even longer!
+That being said, every day we include some flowers in your bouquet that will dry out nicely so that you can have a little piece of your bouquet for even longer!
 If you would like more specific tips on your bouquet feel free to reach out✌️

 - Low humidity - dampness on these natural products can lead to the formation of mould – and there’s no coming back from that – in the green waste it goes!

 - Time – this is highly weather, temperature and flower dependant.
 I would recommend leaving things to dry generally for three to four weeks.
 Less in hot, low humidity environments, or for smaller flowers.

 Specific tips for each element of the bouquet

 Your bouquet has distinct elements and they each have slightly different needs when it comes to drying.
 These tips work for most of our bouquets, but if it varies in our daily bouquet those tips will be given in our stories.

 Focal flowers e.g. banksia or a protea.
 Just leave in a waterless vase.
 Easy - what legends.

 Filler flowers e.g. thryptomene, waxflower, flowering wattle, sholtzia.
 As with our focal flowers, just leave in a waterless vase.
 If you notice them sagging, can hang upside down for a couple of weeks.

 Feature flowers e.g. leucadendron, kangaroo paw, billy buttons, wheat, millet.
 Just leave in a waterless vase - easy.